After a fantastic stay in Safranbolu Ottoman town, we headed toward Istanbul.

 I turn around and this man has gone.
 I felt like he had been our guiding angel.

-We arrive at the Sirkeci Mansion Hotel, and I have never enjoyed a welcome drink so much !
+We arrive at the Sirkeci Mansion Hotel, and I have never enjoyed a welcome drink so much!

 I cannot believe that we drove our car through the Bazaar in Istanbul !!!!!

 That night we went for a walk as we were right by the city wall.
 We walked and walked.
 I had felt so trapped in the car, I just needed air.
-We settled on a light salad dinner, and headed back to the hotel.
+We settled on a light salad dinner and headed back to the hotel.

 Next day we really couldn’t face the city crowd.
 We ended up going to the mall and looking at a few Christmas decorations, but this made us feel flat.
 We were not in the Christmas spirit.
-No Christmas music, and Turkey is a Muslim country.
+No Christmas music and Turkey is a Muslim country.
 It just wasn’t happening.
 So we headed out on the street knowing it was time to do some Random Acts of Kindness.
-We had some spare clothes, so the first items was a nice warm unisex jacket of Explorason’s that went to a girl his size.
+We had some spare clothes, so the first item was explorason’s nice warm unisex jacket that went to a girl his size.
 Then we gave out some food.
 We felt better, and I wish we had more items with us.
 Later we found a lady and she got a couple of my tops.
 With giving there is no point to give what won’t fit someone, or be of their cultural use.

-We headed back to near our hotel for some Gozleme – a Traditional filled crepe.
+We headed back to near our hotel for some Gozleme – a Traditionally filled crepe.
 We had a great time there.
 The mamma had some pics with Explorason, and the staff helped him drew up in some traditional clothes for fun.

 The very next day we decide to go shopping at the Grand Bazaar.